 Making Outcome-Based Payment a Reality in the NHS: Phase 2

-In 2018, Cancer Research UK and Greater Manchester Health and Social Care Partnership (GMHSCP) awarded a grant to RAND Europe and the Office of Health Economics (OHE), in collaboration with King’s College London, to explore the potential of a model for paying for new cancer medicines based on the outcomes they achieve in practice for NHS patients.
+In 2018, Cancer Research UK and Greater Manchester Health and Social Care Partnership (GMHSCP) awarded a grant to RAND Europe and the Office of Health Economics (OHE), in collaboration with University College London and University of Manchester, to explore the potential of a model for paying for new cancer medicines based on the outcomes they achieve in practice for NHS patients.

-During Phase 1 of the study, researchers explored the feasibility of introducing outcome-based payment (OBP) for cancer medicines in the NHS, as well as the outcomes that cancer patients valued most from treatment.
-The study found that OBP could help accelerate patient access to some new medicines, and ensure close monitoring of real-world patient benefit.
+During Phase 1 of the study, researchers explored the published literature relevant to introducing outcome-based payment (OBP) for cancer medicines in the NHS, and established the outcomes that cancer patients valued most from treatment.
+The study found that OBP could help accelerate patient access to some new medicines and support close monitoring of real-world patient benefit.
 It also concluded that OBP could promote value for money in NHS spending and support innovation.